Car Accident Leg Injuries

 Torn ligaments and tendons

 The ligaments and tendons in the lower leg are key to mobility.
-The knee contains the anterior cruciate ligament (ALC) and the medial collateral ligament (MCL).
+The knee contains the anterior cruciate ligament (ACL) and the medial collateral ligament (MCL).
 The knee also has the quadriceps tendon, patella tendon, hamstring tendons, and iliotibial band.
 Injury to the ligaments or tendons of the knee can prevent movement and cause significant pain.
 Surgery may be required.

 Dislocation